lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 CharacterizeImageTask
 #####################

 Given an exposure that has been fully corrected for instrumental effects (e.g. as output by :doc:`IsrTask <isrtask>`), this task does initial source extraction and an iterative algorithm to converge to the best possible PSF estimate across the image.

 Its primary sub-function steps in the iterative effort to achieve the above are to:

   - Detect and measure bright sources

-  - Repair cosmic rays
+  - Repair cosmic rays by interpolating over them

   - Measure and subtract background